fontello/fontello/README.md

 See section [Embedded Fonts](#embedded) above for credits & links to fonts homepages.

 Generated fonts are intended for web usage, and should not be considered/distributed as independed artwork.
-Treat fontello as a `fonts archiver`, and credit original font creators, according to their licences.
+Consider fontello as a fonts archiver, and credit original font creators, according to their licences.
 Credit to fontello is not required :)